ARM-software/vulkan_best_practice_for_mobile_developers/docs/build.md

 > Performance data is captured using HWCPipe.
 > For details on this project and how to integrate it in your pipeline,
 > visit: https://github.com/ARM-software/HWCPipe

-# 3D models

-Before you build the project make sure you download the 3D models this project uses.
-Download zip file located [here](https://github.com/ARM-software/vulkan_best_practice_for_mobile_developers/releases/download/v1.0.0/scenes.zip "Models") and extract it into `vulkan_best_practice_for_mobile_developers/assets` folder.
-You should now have a `scenes` folder containing all the 3D scenes the project uses.

 # Windows